 Step 10:

-Start with 1/8” thick plate steel or 4” wide steel flat bar and cut the steel pieces to width.
-Mark out where you need cut and clamp a straight edge in place.
+Start with one-eighth” thick plate steel or four” wide steel flat bar and cut the steel pieces to width.
+Mark out where to cut and clamp a straight edge in place.

-To make the cuts you can use a plasma cutter or angle grinder and cut off wheel.
+To make the cuts, you can use a plasma cutter or angle grinder and cut off the wheel.

 Step 11:

-Mark out the length of the pieces, 32 inches in the video, and cut them to length using a metal saw.
-Again, an angle grinder with a cut off wheel will work just as well.
+Mark out the length of the pieces, thirty-two inches in the video, and cut them to size using a metal saw.
+Again, an angle grinder with a cut-off wheel will work as well.

 Step 12:

-With the pieces in their final size clean up the edges with a flap disc.
-Cleaning the edges would remove any dross left if you used the plasma cutter.
-Then round the corners of the wood slightly, this will take away the sharp edges.
+The pieces in their final size clean up the edges with a flap disc.
+Cleaning the edges would remove any dross left using the plasma cutter.
+Then, slightly round the corners of the wood, removing the sharp edges.

 Step 13: